BIDS/repro-case-studies/case-studies/arokem.md

-moved around in the article, and other figures got added; Figures that had started as appendices were integrated into the body of the article, etc. Thus, it might have been better to wait until the end result was an accepted article, and only then organize the reproducible workflow that led to this result.
+moved around in the article, and other figures got added; Figures that had started as appendices were integrated into the body of the article, etc. Thus, it might have been better to wait until the end result was an accepted article, and only then organize the entiree reproducible workflow that led to this result.

 ##### Key benefits